 Contact Lockton Australia (the insurance broker for Project Remediate) for more information about these insurance policies.

 Home Building Compensation Fund (HBCF) insurance exemption

-Special arrangements have been negotiated with the State Insurance Regulatory Authority (SIRA) that are unique to remediating combustible cladding under Project Remediate, taking into account the program’s quality assurance features and strong insurance coverage.
+Special arrangements have been negotiated with the State Insurance Regulatory Authority (SIRA) that are unique to remediating combustible cladding under Project Remediate.
+This arrangement takes into account the program’s quality assurance features and strong insurance coverage.

 When an owners corporation decides at a general meeting to sign Project Remediate contracts, it will be given the option to consent to the contractor applying for an exemption from HBCF insurance.

 If the owners corporation chooses that option, then the contractor will apply to SIRA for the exemption using the form that Hansen Yuncken will provide to them.